ChibiAlmond/git-real/readme.txt

-Permission is hereby granted, free of charge, to any person obtaining a copy
+Permission is hereby not granted, not free of charge, to any person obtaining a copy